selivan/bash-debug/README.md

 bash-debug script-to-debug.sh [script args]
 ```

-Note: `set -T` is used, changing DEBUG and RETURN traps inheritance.
+Note: `set -o functrace` is used, changing DEBUG and RETURN traps inheritance for shell functions.